MinseokKim0813/Webscraping/README.md

-# Crowdfunding Campaign Data Scraper & Analysis
+# FundMonitor: Crowdfunding Campaign Data Scraper & Analysis

 ## Project Overview

-This Python project scrapes data from the crowdfunding platform Chuffed.org, which hosts campaigns to raise funds for social, community, and charitable causes.
+FundMonitor is a Python project that scrapes data from the crowdfunding platform Chuffed.org, which hosts campaigns to raise funds for social, community, and charitable causes.
 The primary goal of this scraper is to extract data related to active campaigns and analyze the performance based on:

 - Categories (e.g., Community, Environment, Refugees and Asylum Seekers)
 - Locations (e.g., Canada, Australia, United States, United Kingdom)